TPR-61 Portable Phonograph Radio

 This is a Portable phonograph radio.
 It was manufactured by TACT Denici Co., Ltd..
 It is dated ca. 1962 and we acquired it in 1991.
 Its medium is molded plastic, metal, electronics.
 It is a part of the Product Design and Decorative Arts department.

-Japanese manufacturer TACT Denki marketed its TPR-61 phonoradio as the world’s smallest phonograph.
-The battery-powered device played both 33 and 45 RPM records and could also tune in to radio broadcasts.
+Nearly two decades before the Sony Walkman assumed its status as the ultimate portable (pre-digital) listening device, the Japanese company TACT Denki released its TPR-61 transistor phonoradio.
+Marketed as the world’s smallest phonograph, the battery-powered device played both 33 and 45 RPM records and could tune in to radio broadcasts, too.
 The bright, portable machine was especially popular among teenage listeners, an increasingly important demographic in the postwar period.

 Its dimensions are